 d) Describe how the Lead Agency took the cost of higher quality into account, including how payment rates for higher-quality care, as defined by the Lead Agency using a QRIS or other system of quality indicators, relate to the estimated cost of care at each level of quality.
 Note: For States without a QRIS, the States may use other quality indicators (e.g. provider status related to accreditation, Pre-K standards, Head Start performance standards, or State defined quality measures).
 Connecticut started its work on studying the costs of quality with Ann Mitchell's guidance in 2014 and further developed a cost-modeling tool that used CT specific costs to set the average quality cost per child.
 The current cost per child is approximately \$17,000 for preschool full-time and full-year services.

 Connecticut supports state-funded preschool programs to blend funding with Care 4 Kids, which helps providers meet higher quality benchmarks for workforce and accreditation for full- time care.
 This practice for paying to higher quality care at significantly higher rates has also been mirrored in the state's Preschool Development Grant (PDG).
 The Care 4 Kids program offers a 5% rate increase to all providers who hold prgram accrediation.
-The OEC is proposing to increase the amount of quality-related bonus payments and tiered reimbursements to continue to reward providers for higher levels of quality care.
+The OEC is proposing to increase the amount of qualityrelated bonus payments and tiered reimbursements to continue to reward providers for higher levels of quality care.

-sliding-fee scale, is affordable and is not a barrier to families receiving CCDF funds (98.16 (k))?
+e) How will the Lead Agency ensure that the family contribution/co-payment, based on a sliding-fee scale, is affordable and is not a barrier to families receiving CCDF funds (98.16 (k))?
 Check all that apply.